Marcel Büchel: Juventus

 On 26 August 2014, Büchel was officially loaned out to Bologna on a season-long deal, that expired 30 June 2015.

 Empoli

 On 31 August 2015, he was loaned out to Empoli.

 On 22 June 2016, Empoli bought Büchel's contract outright from Juventus, for €1.5 million transfer fee.

 Hellas Verona

 Büchel signed with Hellas Verona in August 2017 on loan with a purchase option.

 Juve Stabia

 After being released by Empoli at the end of the 2018–19 season, Büchel had an unsuccessful trial with Serie A team Roma.

 On 4 November 2019 it was announced that Büchel had joined Juve Stabia of Serie B, wearing the number 50 shirt.

 He made his debut for Juve Stabia in a 2-0 defeat to Virtus Entella, playing for 76 minutes before being subbed off for Massimiliano Carlini.

 Ascoli

 On 16 September 2020 he signed a one-year contract with Ascoli with an option to renew.

+On 22 September 2023, Büchel's contract was terminated by mutual consent.

+SPAL

+On 11 January 2024, Büchel signed a contract with SPAL in Serie C until 30 June 2025.

+Messina

+On 21 January 2025, SPAL announced Büchel's transfer to Messina in Serie C.